-For the year ended December 31, 2016, the Company had a loss of \$31 million attributable to NRG's 25% ownership of the Class B interests in NRG Wind TE Holdco and a loss of \$111 million attributable to noncontrolling interests with respect to its tax equity financing arrangements and the application of the HLBV method.
-For the year ended December 31, 2015, the Company had income of \$11 million attributable to NRG's 25% ownership of the Class B interests in NRG Wind TE Holdco and a loss of \$62 million attributable to noncontrolling interest with respect to its tax equity financing arrangements and the application of the HLBV method.
+For the year ended December 31, 2016, the Company had income of \$29 million attributable to NRG's interest in the Company and a loss of \$111 million attributable to noncontrolling interests with respect to its tax equity financing arrangements and the application of the HLBV method, which was primarily related to the impairment losses described above.

+For the year ended December 31, 2015, the Company had income of \$56 million attributable to NRG's interest in the Company and a loss of \$14 million attributable to noncontrolling interests with respect to its tax equity financing arrangements and the application of the HLBV method.